Venice is a city full of attractions, so we at Italo have drawn up a guide on what you can see in Venice in two days.

 Ponte di Rialto

 If you opted for the gondola ride or the vaporetto tour, passing under the Rialto Bridge is a unique experience that leaves you speechless – as does crossing it on foot.
 Built between 1588 and 1591, the Rialto Bridge is one of four bridges that rise above the waters of the Grand Canal.
-The others are the Accademia Bridge, the Scalzi Bridge overlooking the Church of St. Mary of Nazareth, and the Constitution Bridge.
-The Rialto Bridge hosts 24 stores, and if you are on vacation for the Carnival period, in addition to where to eat typical Venetian sweets, I recommend our guide to the four best mask stores in Venice.

 2ND DAY IN VENICE